Noam Auslander, Ph.D.

 Interested applicants are invited to email email@example.com

-Characterization of the Cancer Microbiome by Deep Learning
+Characterization of the Cancer Microbiome With Machine Learning

 While the burden of cancer caused by infections is high, the attributable fraction is believed to be highly under-estimated by much of the cancer community.
-Identification of new cancer microbiomes has the potential to significantly reduce the global impact of cancer.
-However, identification of viruses or bacteria in tumors is highly challenging with short RNA sequencing reads.
+Identification of new cancer microbes has the potential to significantly reduce the global impact of cancer.
+However, identification of viruses or bacteria in tumors is highly challenging based short sequencing reads.

-To address this challenge, our lab develops deep learning-based frameworks to help characterize the landscape of microbiomes that are expressed in different cancer types and correlate new cancer-associated microbial species with prognoses and treatment responses.
+To address this challenge, our lab develops machine learning-based sequence analysis frameworks to better characterize the landscape of microbes that underlie different cancer types and correlate cancer-associated microbial species and proteins with prognoses and treatment responses.

 Biologically Informed Classifiers of Cancer Treatment Responses